shamisem/portfolio/library.md

 * Donna Spencer, "A Practical Guide to Information Architecture"
 * Susan Weinschenk, "100 Things Every Designer Needs to Know About People"

-## How to improve your product thinking
-At its heart, documentation is a product that solves problems.
-* Steve Krug, "Don't Make Me Think, Revisited: A Common Sense Approach to Web Usability"

 ## Why fonts matter
 * Jason Santa Maria, "On Web Typography"